On-call support that deepens engagement

 After years of collaborative engagement for the 82nd Avenue Civic Corridor project, TriMet asked JLA to help connect with businesses and residents along the corridor as they considered Business Access Transit (BAT) lanes for the new FX line.
 Specifically, JLA supplemented TriMet’s larger engagement efforts through coordinated outreach with community organizations, including recruiting and facilitating focus groups in Spanish, Mandarin, Vietnamese, Ukrainian and Russian.
 The engagement documented key concerns and priorities from community members.
 The effort helped TriMet better understand the perspectives of transit-reliant populations and business owners along 82nd Avenue, and informed decision-making for transit improvements.

 JLA worked on this project in collaboration with TriMet.
-Project parnters included the Slavic Community Center and Division Midway Alliance.
+Project partners included the Slavic Community Center and Division Midway Alliance.

 Skatepark Event Planning and Video Support

 As Portland Parks & Recreation works toward a final design for the future Steel Bridge Skatepark and Plaza, JLA is providing task-specific support to help make the program inclusive, responsive and successful.
 For the first large-scale public event, JLA provided focused outreach with the disability community, youth, and rollers, as well as reaching out to neighbors in the project area.
 JLA coordinated a raffle for the community gathering, reaching out to the diverse local business community to purchase prizes.
 Many businesses also provided in-kind donations as a result of the outreach.
-A project video put to work our new drone, and shows the context of the future skatepark’s site.
+A project video put our new drone to work, and shows the context of the future skatepark and surrounding areas.

 JLA worked on this project in collaboration with Portland Parks & Recreation and DAO Architecture.